sfdx-isv/commerce-workshop/README.md

 # Workshop: Build an ISV app to extend Salesforce Order Management and B2B Commerce

-In this workshop we will be developing and packaging a sample AppExchange ISV app that works with the Salesforce [B2B Commerce](https://help.salesforce.com/s/articleView?id=sf.comm_intro.htm&type=5) and [Order Management](https://help.salesforce.com/s/articleView?id=sf.om_order_management.htm&type=5) products.
+In this workshop we will be developing and packaging a sample AppExchange ISV app that works with the Salesforce [B2B Commerce](https://help.salesforce.com/s/articleView?id=sf.comm_intro.htm&type=5) and [Order Management](https://help.salesforce.com/s/articleView?id=sf.om_order_management.htm&type=5) products, which are both part of the Salesforce core platform tech stack.
 For packaging, we will be using [Second-Generation Packaging](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_dev2gp.htm) (2GP).

 ## Big picture steps: